Read This First

 Prompt 1: Describe the value and limitations of IQ assessments.

-The central claim is this: In summary, while IQ assessments offer valuable insights into cognitive abilities and can be useful in various contexts, it is important to consider their limitations and use them as one of multiple tools for understanding and supporting individual capabilities.
+In plain terms: In summary, while IQ assessments offer valuable insights into cognitive abilities and can be useful in various contexts, it is important to consider their limitations and use them as one of multiple tools for understanding and supporting individual capabilities.

 Standardized Measurement